 If you go over your credit limit, your credit card company may add the over-limit amount to your minimum payment, lower your credit line, or even close the account if you’re exceeding the limit too often.
 Also, your credit score will drop if the balance is still over the limit when reported to the credit bureaus.
 That said, it’s more likely that the card’s issuer will simply decline any transaction that would result in the balance exceeding the credit limit.… read full answer

-Finally, don’t forget that credit utilization accounts for about 20% of your overall credit score.
-You should always be careful not to use your credit card’s full credit limit, since maxing out a card may damage your credit score significantly.
-To avoid reaching your card’s credit limit, consider paying down your balance more often, applying for a new line of credit, or asking your card’s issuer for a credit limit increase.
+Credit utilization accounts for about 20% of your overall credit score.
+To avoid reaching your card’s credit limit and risking significant damage to your credit score, consider paying down your balance more often, applying for a new line of credit, or asking your card’s issuer for a credit limit increase.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.